Supreme Court seems poised to reject abortion pill challenge after arguments over FDA actions

 "They stand at a far distance from the upstream regulatory action they're challenging," she said of the anti-abortion rights physicians, and argued the theories they raise are "too attenuated as a matter of law — the court should say so and put an end to this case."

 Many of the questions the justices asked Prelogar focused on the question of standing.
 "Shouldn't somebody be able to challenge that in court?
 Who?
-Who would have standing to bring that suit?" asked Justice Samuel Alito, who posed the hardest questions to Prelogar and a lawyer for Danco.
+Who would have standing to bring that suit?"
+Justice Samuel Alito asked.

 He claimed that the argument advanced by the Biden administration indicates that even if the FDA violated the law, nobody has the proper basis to sue.

-"There's no remedy, the American people have no remedy for that," said Alito, who authored the Supreme Court's majority opinion overturning Roe and appeared the most sympathetic to the doctors' theories.
+"There's no remedy, the American people have no remedy for that," said Alito, who authored the Supreme Court's majority opinion overturning Roe.

 Justice Brett Kavanaugh sought to confirm that under federal law, doctors cannot be forced to violate their conscience to perform or assist in an abortion.
-Prelogar said federal conscience protections, which would allow the doctors to opt out of providing care they morally object to, give broad coverage to doctors in that circumstance.
+Prelogar said federal conscience protections provide broad coverage for doctors in that circumstance.

-But Hawley argued that their members object not only to abortion, but also to "being complicit in the process that takes an unborn life."
+But lawyers for the medical groups, represented by the Alliance Defending Freedom, argue that their members object not only to abortion, but also to "complicity in the process."

-She told the court that the FDA failed to comply with the basic requirements of federal law when making mifepristone more easily accessible, and failed to consider or explain the cumulative effects of the its more recent actions.
+"FDA has spent decades directing women harmed by abortion drugs to emergency rooms.
+Many of them have sought treatment from respondent doctors," the lawyers wrote in a brief to the court.
+"Now that FDA is called to account for the harm caused, the agency cannot insist that the very treatment option it directed is somehow speculative."

-Justice Clarence Thomas was the sole member of the court to raise the Comstock Act, an obscure, 150-year-old law that prohibits the mailing of any drug that can be used for abortions.
+If the Supreme Court agrees with the Justice Department that the doctors do not have the proper basis to sue in federal court, it would order the case dismissed without deciding whether the FDA acted within the bounds of the law.

-If the justices do reach the legal issues raised in the case, the Justice Department and Danco have urged the court to find that the FDA's 2016 and 2021 actions were lawful.
+But if the justices reach the legal issues raised in the case, the Justice Department and Danco have urged the court to find that the FDA's 2016 and 2021 actions were lawful.

-The agency relied on a "voluminous body of medical evidence" on mifepristone's use over decades when it determined that the 2016 changes would be safe, Prelogar wrote in a filing to the court.
+The agency relied on a "voluminous body of medical evidence" on mifepristone's use over decades when it determined that the 2016 changes would be safe, Prelogar wrote in her own brief.
 In any event, the district court was wrong to second-guess the determinations that Congress empowered the FDA to make, she said.

 "To the government's knowledge, this case marks the first time any court has restricted access to an FDA-approved drug by second-guessing FDA's expert judgment about the conditions required to assure that drug's safe use," Prelogar wrote.